-If data Indonesia is also included in the estimates, the annual estimates of girls to be cut are approximately 1 million girls higher for each year.
+If data on Indonesia is included in the estimates, the annual number of girls to be cut are approximately 1 million girls higher for each year.
 This amounts to a cumulative total of 68 million girls expected to be cut between 2015 and 2030.
 In Figure 5, which is structured similarly to Figure 3, we display the annual estimates for Indonesia alongside the survey-based estimates for the 24 countries for which survey microdata are available.